Alamao4523/CERBERUS-AGI/README.md

 # 🐺 CERBERUS-AGI 2026
-# Human-Like, Long-Running iOS Automation — Built for AGI Control 🧠🤖
+# Human-Like, Long-Running iOS Automation — Built for true AGI Control 🧠🤖

 🎬 See VIDEO.mp4 to watch CERBERUS in action✨